carvel-dev/carvel/content/kapp-controller/docs/latest/packaging.md

 ### InstalledPackage CR

 This CR is used to install a particular package which ultimately results in installation of package resources onto a cluster.
-It must reference one of the Package CRs.
+It must reference one of the PackageVersion CRs.

 ```yaml
 apiVersion: install.package.carvel.dev/v1alpha1